Home » Garden » How to Care for Snake Plant

 Dividing snake plant helps maintain the health of plants -Easy Houseplant Care Tips

-How to Grow a Snake Plant From Cuttings
+How to Propagate Snake Plant From Cuttings

 The easiest way to propagate a snake plant is to take a cutting, stick it in the soil, then wait for it to root.
 Growing snake plants (Sansevieria) from cuttings is a simple and effective method of propagation but takes time to root.
+Here’s how to do it:

 1. Cut a healthy leaf using sharp, clean snips, pruners, or scissors to cut a healthy leaf from the parent plant, about 4-6 inches in length.